nerdo/js-routing/README.md

 }
 ```

-In expanded array form, ach item in the array is an object.
+In expanded array form, each item in the array is an object.
 Each object defines the path identifier using the `id` key and the route using the `route` key.

 Here are the same routes as above in expanded array form: